AsifAh/MyPortFolio/README.md

 ## My PortFolio

-My Primary Intent of building this portfolio is to showcase my potential employers a chance to explore my work to get a better view of my technical Prowess , approach for problem solving , coding styles .
+My Primary Intent of building this portfolio is to showcase my potential employers a chance to know me and explore my work to get a better view of my technical Prowess , approach for problem solving , coding styles .

 ## Meet Me
 ### This Section is to introduce myself